srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. On the Device Provisioning Service settings pane on the left side, click **Manage enrollments**.

-1. In the Manage enrollments pane, click on the **Individual Enrollments** link to view the list of individual device enrollments.
+1. In the Manage enrollments pane, click on the **individual enrollments** link to view the list of individual device enrollments.

 1. Select the `DPSSimulatedDevice1` individual device enrollment by checking the box next to it in the list, then click **Delete** from the top of the blade.

     > [!NOTE]
-    > Deleting the Individual Enrollment from DPS will permanently remove the enrollment.
-To temporarily disable the enrollment, you can set the **Enable entry** setting to **Disable** within the **Enrollment Details** for the Individual Enrollment.
+    > Deleting the individual enrollment from DPS will permanently remove the enrollment.
+To temporarily disable the enrollment, you can set the **Enable entry** setting to **Disable** within the **Enrollment Details** for the individual enrollment.

 1. On the **Remove enrollment** prompt, click **Yes** to confirm that you want to delete this device enrollment from the Device Provisioning Service.

-    The Individual Enrollment is now removed from the Device Provisioning Service (DPS).
+    The individual enrollment is now removed from the Device Provisioning Service (DPS).
 To complete the device retirement, the **Device ID** for the Simulated Device also must be removed from the **Azure IoT Hub** service.

 ### Task 2: Retire the device from the IoT Hub